comrade-coop/apocryph/README.md

 #### Selection

-Virtual nodes selection is done using algorithm inspired by [King of the Hill](https://automaton.network/#i_koh).
+Virtual nodes selection is done using algorithm inspired by [Automaton](https://automaton.network/#i_koh)'s King of the Hill.
 For every consensus instance there is matrix of slots identified by bytes prefix.
 For every slot there is a random salt that changes periodically.
 Every node that participates in the network tries to produce private key the corresponds to a public key with a bytes prefix using an algorithm similar to [Vanitygen](https://en.bitcoin.it/wiki/Vanitygen).
 Upon discovery of a pair